 For personal finance ninjas, you may even want both cards to maximize the cash back you earn.
 Here’s a breakdown on how they work, how they compare, and which may be better for your purchasing needs.

 These two popular cash back rewards cards offer different types of rewards programs that may be more or less exciting depending on your spending habits.
 Blue Cash Preferred offers bonuses of 3% to 6% on popular categories and 1% everywhere else.
+Terms apply.
 Citi Double Cash gives you an effective flat 2% back (1% when you purchase and 1% when you pay your bill) on all purchases.

-However, the 1% back on all other purchases isn’t that great, and it’s half of what you get using Citi Double Cash.
+However, the 1% back on other purchases isn’t that great, and it’s half of what you get using Citi Double Cash.
 If you spend less in the above bonus categories, you may be better off with the Citi Double Cash card, particularly once you take annual fees into account.

 With credit cards, you never pay any interest if you pay off the card in full every month before the due date.
 Clark and the team firmly believe that you should only use credit cards if you can afford to pay them off completely each month and never miss a due date.
 If you can do that, the only regular cost you should encounter is an annual fee.